Aston Martin Valkyrie: Nomenclature

 The original codename was Nebula, an acronym for Newey, Red Bull and Aston Martin Lagonda.
 The name AM-RB 001 was chosen as the final codename, and was decided since Aston Martin and Red Bull Racing had collaborated all throughout the project.
 AM stood for Aston Martin and RB stood for Red Bull.
 001 may be a reference to it being the first production car the two have collaborated on.

 In March 2017, Aston Martin revealed that the car would be named Valkyrie, after the Norse mythological figures.
 According to Red Bull, the name was chosen to continue the tradition of "V" nomenclature of Aston Martin's automobiles and to distinguish the vehicle as a high-performance car (the "V" was used as the distinguishing factor).
 The Aston Martin Valhalla, which is known as "Son of Valkyrie", likewise has its origin in the mythological location Valhalla.

 Design

 In February 2017, Aston Martin revealed most of the vehicle's specifications.
 The final specifications were revealed later in the year.
-Several manufacturers, other than Aston Martin and Red Bull Racing, took part in the Valkyrie's construction, those being Cosworth, Ricardo, Rimac Automobili, Multimatic, Alcon, Integral Powertrain Ltd, Bosch, Surface Transforms, Wipac, HPL Prototypes and Michelin.
+Several manufacturers, other than Aston Martin and Red Bull Racing, took part in the Valkyrie's construction, those being Cosworth, Ricardo, Rimac Automobili, Multimatic, Alcon, Integral Powertrain Ltd, Bosch, Surface Transforms, Wipac, HPL Prototypes, 3T Additive Manufacturing Polymers Ltd. (Prototal UK), Martins Rubber Company and Michelin.